THE PARKER'S BBQ PIT JOURNEY

-What started through family traditions, pit master, Steve Parker's love for sharing great food is the driving force behind Parker's BBQ Pit.
+What began as a family tradition has grown into a lifelong passion for pit master Steve Parker.
+His love for sharing great food is the heart and soul of Parker’s BBQ Pit.

-From a young age, Steve learned the art of pit roasting and barbecue from his father.
-When the Montana Centennial Cattle Drive came to the area in 1989, Steve's father pit roasted a buffalo to honor the celebration.
-The beauty of that process, along with the wisdom shared by his mother and grandmother to care for the best ingredients, helped shape his passion for barbecue.
+From an early age, Steve learned the craft of pit roasting and barbecue from his father.
+In 1989, during the Montana Centennial Cattle Drive, his father honored the celebration by pit roasting a buffalo.
+That experience, combined with the lessons passed down by his mother and grandmother about caring for the finest ingredients, helped shape Steve’s dedication to authentic, flavorful barbecue.

 HISTORIC HELTNE'S OIL COMPANY